 Yes, you can freeze it for up to 1 month.
 Once cool and set, wrap the ramekins in plastic wrap and place in freezer bags or containers.
 Unwrap to thaw and place in the fridge overnight.

 - 1 ½ cups granulated white sugar, divided

 - 4 large eggs

-In a medium saucepan over medium-low heat, cook 1 cup (200g) sugar until the sugar is completely dissolved and liquefied with a golden brown color.
-Stir constantly and be careful not to cook it too long.
+- In a medium saucepan over medium-high heat, cook 1 cup (200g) sugar until sugar is completely dissolved, liquefied and golden brown in color.
+Stir constantly and make sure that you don't overcook it.
 The sugar burns very quickly.
-Immediately spoon into warmed ramekins equally.
-If the sugar gets to firm while spooning into the ramekins, place back on the heat in-between for a few seconds to liquefy again.
-Let stand until you are done with the filling.
+Immediately spoon evenly into prepared ramekins.
+If the sugar becomes hard when you spoon it into the ramekins, return it to the heat for a few seconds to re-liquefy it.
+Set aside.

-Meanwhile, in a large mixing bowl with a handheld or stand mixer fitted with a whisk attachment, whisk eggs and the remaining 1/2 cup (100g) sugar on medium-high speed until creamy for about 2-3 minutes.
-Add milk and vanilla* and stir to combine.
+- Meanwhile, in a large mixing bowl, using an electric mixer fitted with a whisk attachment, beat the eggs and remaining ½ cup (100g) sugar on medium-high speed until creamy, about 2-3 minutes.
+Add milk and vanilla* and mix to combine.
 Pour through a fine mesh strainer to remove almost all air bubbles.
-Divide into six 1-cup-sized ramekins equally.
-Cover each ramekin with aluminum foil separately and seal tightly.
-Bake for about 60-70 minutes (I baked mine exactly 65 minutes).
-The flan should wobble like a pudding or jelly when move.
-Check consistency after 60 minutes by looking under the foil of one ramekin.
-If it is not done after 60 minutes, check back every few minutes.
+Divide evenly among the ramekins.
+Cover each ramekin separately with aluminum foil and seal tightly.
+Bake for about 60-70 minutes.
+The flan will wobble like a pudding or jelly when it's done.
 Don't overbake.
-Then remove from water bath and let cool to room temperature.
-Chill 4 hours in the fridge.
+Then remove from the water bath and allow to cool to room temperature.
+Chill in the fridge for 4 hours.